ethanghunt/affordable-vislab/README.md

 ## Data Scraping

-Handles the scraping from the Google API.
+Contains nearly all scraped files and data collection required for the reproducability.
+This includes compressed zillow scrape data, official neighborhood boundaries, the official Atlanta city boundary, and multitudes of region-specific datasets.
+In addition, it handles the scraping from the Google API.

-Other scraping methods are not detailed here since they lack fully automatic processes and felt exploitive.
+Other scraping methods are not detailed here since they lacked fully automatic processes, felt exploitive, or were not available by the time of code compilation (deleted).

-Also contains a plethora of scraped files used in unprovided, large notebooks.